proxy-app/Proxy/PROXY-LOG.md

 03/28/2021 - Got a very plain but running app on Heroku to make some API requests.

 April
+04/04/2021 - Mass planning for upcoming goals to build velocity.

 May
 June
 July